Law enforcement by country: Japan

-TMPD officer in Shinjuku Station of Tokio.
+TMPD officer in Shinjuku Station of Tokyo.

 Japan's prefectural police departments, which are responsible for policing their respective prefecture, are overseen by the National Police Agency, and free of direct central government executive control.
 They are checked by an independent judiciary and monitored by a free and active press.
 The police are generally well respected and can rely on considerable public cooperation in their work.
 There are also "special judicial police officers", consisting of the Imperial Guard, a security police force of the National Police Agency which protects the Imperial family and Imperial properties, prison guards, who are employees of the Ministry of Justice, narcotics agents and Labor Standards Inspectors of the Ministry of Health, Labor, and Welfare, authorized fisheries inspectors and officers of Regional Forest Offices of the Ministry of Agriculture, Forestry, and Fisheries, military police officers of the Japan Self-Defense Forces, and Japan Coast Guard officers.